The report to cabinet on 1 February will provide updates on current schemes and approval of £4...

 Personal and family background

-I have been married to June for nearly 37 years.
+I have been married to June for 40 years.
 Between us we have six children, twelve grandchildren and two great grandchildren.
 Christmas is a bit expensive!

 As local government finances become ever more stretched it is increasingly difficult to satisfy residents' expectations.
 However, my work on the council has enabled me to build up close working relationships with key officers to help get things done.